-Thomas Bowling, the ancestor of all the Bowlings of Boarman’s Manor, came from the village of Charnock Richard in Lancashire.
-He was married with small children by the 1670s, so we can assume he was born a generation before then.
-He is possibly to be identified with Thomas, son of Hugh Bowling of Charnock Richard, baptized 2 May 1640 (see English Ancestry of the Bowlings).
+2) Thomas Bowling, the ancestor of all the Bowlings of Boarman’s Manor, came from the village of Charnock Richard in Lancashire.
+He was married in England to a woman named Ann with small children by the 1670s, so we can assume he was born a generation before then, perhaps in the range 1640-50.
+For more on the ancestry of Thomas and his siblings James and Elizabeth, see the English Ancestry of the Bowlings.

 Of the immigrant siblings, Thomas Bowling spent the least time in Maryland, but we know about his family connections from several documents.

 He was clearly well regarded by his brother Capt.
 James Bowling, whose 1692 will leaves Thomas five tracts of land: 100 acres of “Keet’s Rest”, 100 acres of Miller’s Choice, 125 acres of Chesam, 152 acres of Chorley/Charley, and 150 acres of Bowling’s Plains.
 In a codicil, James further gives Thomas some land near Newport Town.
 To his nephew, John Bowling and heirs, he gives a certain unnamed plantation near Newport Town.
 By a second codicil dated July 17th, 1692, the testator orders that should his wife Mary die without issue, all lands bequeathed to her should pass to Roger and then to John, sons of brother Thomas, and their heirs (Prerog Ct.
 Wills 2:271-277).

 James’ will is the first time that Thomas Bowling appears in the Maryland records and, accordingly, we may suspect that Thomas had not yet been in Maryland.
 But after his substantial inheritance, he came to Maryland, where his name soon becomes quite visible in the records.